ediamin/wp-console/readme.txt

 == Security Concern ==
 WP Console explicitly verifies the presence of the `manage_options` permission to render the user interface and execute various functions.
 However, it's important to note that this plugin is not intended for use on a production server.

+== Other Plugin ==
+Working with the block or the block editor?
+Checkout [CSS Class Manager](https://wordpress.org/plugins/css-class-manager/) – An advanced autocomplete additional css class control for your blocks.

 == Screenshots ==

 1. Basic input output